commerce-wa-ols/nicknames/README.md

 )
 ```

-Get nicknames for a given formal name.
+Get the formal name for a given nickname.

 ```php
 use CommerceWA\Nicknames\Nicknames();